Which Airlines are not Flying the Boeing 737 MAX?

 Out of the major airlines in the US, Alaska Airlines, American Airlines, United Airlines and Southwest Airlines all have Boeing 737 MAX's in their fleet.
 This means that the following US carriers aren't using the Boeing 737 MAX on their flights:

-*Allegiant has 50 orders of the Boeing 737 MAX - deliveries begin in 2023.
+*Allegiant has 50 orders of the Boeing 737 MAX - deliveries were expected to begin in 2023.

 Europe

-In Europe, Ryanair, Enter Air, Air Europa, Blue Air, Icelandair, Norwegian, Smartwings, SunExpress, TAROM, TUI and Turkish Airlines all use the Boeing 737 MAX.
+In Europe, Ryanair, Enter Air, Blue Air, Icelandair, Norwegian, Smartwings, SunExpress, TAROM, TUI and Turkish Airlines all use the Boeing 737 MAX.
 That means that out of the top 30 airlines in Europe, the following don't use the Boeing 737 MAX:

-Lufthansa, Air France, KLM, British Airways, Iberia, Aeroflot, easyJet, Wizz Air, Pegasus Airlines, S7 Airlines, SAS Scandinavian Airlines, ITA Airways, Ural Airlines*, Aegean Airlines, UTair Aviation*, TAP Air Portugal, Volotea, Finnair, Nordwind Airlines, Jet2, Azur Air, UIA, AirBaltic, Air Astana
+Air Europa, Lufthansa, Air France, KLM, British Airways, Iberia, Aeroflot, easyJet, Wizz Air, Pegasus Airlines, S7 Airlines, SAS Scandinavian Airlines, ITA Airways, Ural Airlines*, Aegean Airlines, UTair Aviation*, TAP Air Portugal, Volotea, Finnair, Nordwind Airlines, Jet2, Azur Air, UIA, AirBaltic, Air Astana

 *Ural Airlines has 14 orders of the Boeing 737 MAX - delivery dates have not been confirmed.